craftr-build/craftr-build-4.x/README.md

 <a href="https://ci.appveyor.com/project/NiklasRosenstein/craftr/branch/master"><img src="https://ci.appveyor.com/api/projects/status/6v01441cdq0s7mik/branch/master?svg=true"></a>

 Craftr is a modular build system inspired by [Buck], [CMake], [QBS] and previous versions of Craftr itself.
-It combines a declarative syntax with the ability to evaluate Python code in the build script.
+It combines its own domain-specific declaration language with Python expression.
 The backbone for the build process is [Ninja], however, extensions can be used to target other build backends.

 Craftr runs on CPython 3.3 or higher.